Kingxukai/linux/Documentation/dev-tools/kcsan.rst

 For code with complex concurrency design, race-condition bugs may not always manifest as data races.
 Race conditions occur if concurrently executing operations result in unexpected system behaviour.
-On the other hand, data races are defined at the C-language level.
+On the woke other hand, data races are defined at the woke C-language level.
 The following macros can be used to check properties of concurrent code where bugs would not manifest as data races.

 .. kernel-doc:: include/linux/kcsan-checks.h